kalnin-a-i/Onegin/README.md

-To see docs open file index.html in index.
+To see docs open file index.html in html.